 This is a nice, quick, weeknight dinner that can be easily made with ingredients that you probably already have in your pantry.
-I usually just use some chicken broth instead of stock (since that's what I usually have on hand) and decrease the salt to 1/8 tsp accordingly.
+I usually just use some low sodium chicken broth instead of stock (since that's what I usually have on hand) and decrease the salt to 1/8 tsp accordingly.
 I like that it has a more interesting flavor than regular old Campbell's tomato soup.
 This makes the perfect comfort meal with a grilled cheese sandwich and a salad - yum!

 Creamy Tomato Soup

 Smoked paprika and cumin round out the sweetness of San Marzano tomatoes.
 If you can't find these tomatoes, use a can of regular unsalted tomatoes.

 Total: 30 Minutes

 - Calories: 74

 - Fat: 3.7g